GENERAL INFORMATION FOR CURRENT STUDENTS

 - We have also placed individuals and equipment in the residence halls to assist with maintaining your safety:

 - Room Changes: Are available beginning 2 weeks after the start of the semester, until three weeks prior to the end of the semester.
 If you would prefer a different suite or room style or if you are having difficulty with your suite-mates, feel free to request a room change.
-For Spring 2014, room change requests are accepted only in the Housing and Residence Life Office.
-Beginning in Fall 2015, room change requests will be available online via the housing portal (where you completed the application process).
+Room change requests are accepted only in the Housing and Residence Life Office.

 Student Conduct Process